nicolacimmino/Obsidian-Travel-Planner/Vault/9 - Templates/Flight.md

 ---
 Planned At:
 Origin:
 Destination:
 Departure:
 Arrival:
 Flight No:
 PNR:
-Type: Flight
 tags:
   - itinerary
+  - flight
+  - missing
 ---
 This link is auto-generated based on your flight number and will take you directly to Flight-Radar live flight info.
 `= elink(join(list("https://www.flightradar24.com/data/flights/",lower(replace(this.flight-no, " ", ""))), ""), join(list("Live Info",this.flight-no), " "))`